VF Ivano Dibona

 The Sentiero Ferrato Ivano Dibona is a challenging high alpine route along the Zurlon ridge, the main crest on Cristallo, a mountain group in the Italian Dolomites, northeast of Cortina d'Ampezzo, in the province of Belluno, Veneto, Italy.
 The use of a via ferrata set is recommended.
 The via ferrata is very well known because of the dolomitic scenery and the panoramic view.

 History

 At the beginning of the VF Ivano Dibona at approx. 3000m.

-The Ivano Dibona is a restored historical route, which was used by Italian troops during World War I. The route was explored in the 1960s by Freddy and Ivano Dibona, subsequently made safe for tourists, and reopened in September 1970.
-It was named after Ivano Dibona, who had perished on Cristallo in 1968.
+The Ivano Dibona is a restored historical route, which was used by Italian troops during World War I. The route was re-explored in the 1960s by mountain guides and brothers Alfredo ‘Fredy’ or ‘Fredi’ and Ivano Dibona, grandsons of famed Italian mountaineer Angelo Dibona, and following Ivano’s death subsequently made safe for tourists, and reopened in September 1970.
+It was named after Ivano Dibona, younger brother of Fredi, who had perished while guiding a client on Cristallo on August 8, 1968 at the age of 25.
+Ivano was guiding client Professor Antonello Muratori, a lecturer at the University of Genoa, on the Cima Grande di Lavaredo, along the Spigolo Dibona route when they both lost their lives.
 Remains of military constructions from 1915 to 1917 are still visible along the route: casemate, barracks and ladders.